Farrah Abraham

-Farrah Abraham (born May 31, 1991) is an American reality television personality, singer, pornographic actress, and writer.
-Born and raised in Council Bluffs, Iowa, she received public attention after being cast in the reality television series 16 and Pregnant in 2009, which documented the pregnancies and first months of motherhood for several young women.
-Later that year, she was cast in the spin-off series Teen Mom, and appeared in each of its four seasons until its conclusion in 2012.
-That August, she released her debut studio album and first memoir, both of which were titled My Teenage Dream Ended.
-The book made it onto The New York Times bestseller list.
+Farrah Laurel Abraham (born May 31, 1991) is an American television personality and businesswoman.
+Raised in Council Bluffs, Iowa, Abraham received public attention after being cast in the MTV reality television series 16 and Pregnant in 2009, which documented the pregnancies and first months of motherhood for several young women.
+Later that year, she was cast in the spin-off series Teen Mom, and appeared in each of its four seasons until its conclusion in 2012; later returning for its reboot in 2015.

+She has since appeared in numerous television programs, released a studio album and memoir, both titled My Teenage Dream Ended, (with the book reaching The New York Times bestseller list) and worked in adult film, mainly with Vivid Entertainment.

 Early life

 Farrah Abraham was born in Omaha, Nebraska, and raised in Council Bluffs, Iowa.
 Her father, Michael Abraham, is of Syrian and Italian descent.
 Her mother, Debra Danielsen, is of Danish and Sicilian ancestry.
 She grew up with her half-sister, Ashley Danielsen.
-Her parents divorced in 2010 and in 2017, her mother married David Merz.
+She attended Thomas Jefferson High School, where she was a cheerleader.
+Her parents divorced in 2010 and her mother married David Merz in 2017.